Hitakashi/Hitbox-API/oauth.md

 ### Request Tokens

-If the user hasn't already authentication with your application and accepts authorization, the user will be redirect to:
+If the user hasn't already authenticated with your application and accepts authorization, the user will be redirected to:

 https://redirect_uri?request_token=request_token.